 There are a few fundamental differences between Hagwon and public schools.

-Unlike private setups that hire round the year, you can only apply for public schools twice a year in February/March or August/September.
-The start of spring and fall is typically the beginning of the school semester.
+Unlike private setups that hire throughout the year, you can only apply for public schools twice a year, in February/March or August/September.
+Spring and fall are typically the beginning of the school semester.

 Another principal difference between public and private schools is the hiring process.

-The government manages all public schools, and you can apply through various centralized selection procedures like EPIK, GEPIK, and GOE.
+The government manages all public schools, and applicants can apply through various centralized selection procedures, such as EPIK, GEPIK, and GOE.

 On the contrary, each Hagwon has different setups, application requirements, and criteria.